Foreign tax relief

 - The treaty with the former USSR is applied to Armenia, Azerbaijan, Belarus, Georgia, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

 Designed to avoid overlaps in social security enrolment, Japan has entered into social security agreements with several countries.
-The agreements currently in effect are with Australia, Belgium, Brazil, Canada, the Czech Republic, France, Germany, Hungary, Ireland, Korea, the Netherlands, Spain, Switzerland, the United Kingdom, and the United States.
-Agreements with India and Italy have been signed and are in the process of implementation.
+The agreements currently in effect are with Australia, Belgium, Brazil, Canada, the Czech Republic, France, Germany, Hungary, India, Ireland, Korea, Luxembourg, the Netherlands, Philippines, Spain, Switzerland, the United Kingdom, and the United States.
+Agreements with China, Italy, and Slovakia have been signed and are in the process of implementation.